Skip to main content

 What Are the Symptoms of Anxiety Following a Car Accident in Michigan?

-• Excessive worry about driving or riding in vehicles
+• Excessive worry about driving or riding in vehicles.

-• Restlessness and irritability
+• Restlessness and irritability.

-• Difficulty concentrating on tasks
+• Difficulty concentrating.

-• Sleep problems and nightmares about the crash
+• Sleep problems and nightmares.

-• Persistent thoughts about the crash or potential future accidents
+• Persistent fear about future accidents.

 How Do I Cope With Anxiety After Being Involved in a Car Accident in Michigan?